DaveMBush/davembush.github.io/source/_posts/implementing-ngrx-4.md

 };
 ```

-Notice that we have a ‘default’ in our switch statement.
+Notice that we have a `default` in our switch statement.
 Don’t forget to add this.
 It isn’t an accident.
 You see, when we register our Reducers and Effects with the store and then subsequently dispatch actions to them, all the reducers and effects get called.
 In the case of reducers, if you don’t return something for each one of them, you’ll end up with a store that doesn’t know what kind of state it is in.
 So, always return the current state as your default.

 The one thing that may not be obvious here is that the Reducer is a function.
 Not a class.
 This means you can’t inject other classes into it.
 This is one of the reasons that the file is named `wait.reducer.ts` and not `wait.reducer**s**.ts`.
 But, Effects are different.